Shlomo-kodkod/BayesClassifierProject/README.md

 ## How to Run
 1. Clone the repository.
-2. (Optional) Create a virtual environment and activate it.
+2. Create a virtual environment and activate it.
 3. Install required Python packages:
    ```bash
    pip install -r requirements.txt